oleganza/CoreBitcoin/UnitTests/TestProjects/TestiOSPodfile/Pods/CoreBitcoin/README.md

 --------

 - 0.1 BTC for a CocoaPod.
 OpenSSL should be bundled automatically (or as a dependency). [@oleganza]
-- [done] 0.5 BTC for building CoreBitcoin.a with headers and support for x86_64, armv7, armv7s, armv64.
+- [done] 0.5 BTC for building EthCore.a with headers and support for x86_64, armv7, armv7s, armv64.
 OpenSSL should be bundled inside. [@oleganza]
-- [done] extra 0.5 BTC for building CoreBitcoin.framework with support for x86_64, armv7, armv7s, armv64.
+- [done] extra 0.5 BTC for building EthCore.framework with support for x86_64, armv7, armv7s, armv64.
 OpenSSL should be bundled inside.
 It's okay to have one framework for OS X and one for iOS. [@oleganza]

 To add your own bounty, add a line here (or edit an existing one), make a pull request and donate to the address below.
 Your donation will be reserved for that bounty only.
 I will contact you to check if the implementation is acceptable before paying out.